jschmid/couchbase-chat/CBL_report.md

   * Once *one* document gives access to a channel, the user/role has access to every document in the channel
 * The sync function is executed for each new revision of a document.
 The channels can therefore change for every new revision
 * Once a document is deleted, the access rights it has given to users/roles are revoked.
 (See [this thread](https://groups.google.com/d/msg/mobile-couchbase/scBfRI7eeIA/JWd_K4QLyDUJ)).
 If multiple documents give access to a channel, the rights are not revoked.
+* When the sync function validates a newly deleted document, it has to take care that all the properties have been removed.
+The function should treat deletions specially.

 ## Do not access Couchbase directly